WFlorida2/Console-Finances/README.md

 2- A developer who wishes to access the back-end files for this page will need to:
  * Have access to github Account to be able to open the repo via the following link : " "
- * Access to VSCode or similar tool to see the code via the following URL " ".
+ * Access to VSCode or similar tool to see the code via the following GitHub URL " ".

 ## CREDITS:
 ### Credit to Ana and Sebestian on the Discord group of helping me out with couple of issues